andreasmhallberg/andreasmhallberg.github.io/_posts/2020-11-08-syrian-arabic-grammatical-summary.md

 ### Hollow verbs

-Hollow verbs have a long middle vowel in the stem.
-They are of three types with different middle vowel in non-past tense: 1)&nbsp;*uu*, 2)&nbsp;*ii*, and 3)&nbsp;*aa*.
-The inflection of the three types does not differ in past tense, where the middle long vowel is invariably *aa*, reduces to *e* in 1s, 2ms, 2mf,1pl, and 2pl, as shown below.
+Hollow verbs have a long vowel in the middle of the stem.
+They are of three types, each with different middle vowel in non-past tense: 1)&nbsp;*uu*, 2)&nbsp;*ii*, and 3)&nbsp;*aa*.
+The inflection of the three types does not differ in past tense, where the middle long vowel is invariably *aa*, reduced to *e* in 1s, 2ms, 2mf,1pl, and 2pl, as shown below.

 1. Middle *uu* (*raaH* 'went'):